 Plus, Sync.com is full of features like 365-day file versioning, selective sync and advanced file-sharing options.
 It also gets top marks for security and privacy, as your files are protected with zero-knowledge 256-bit AES encryption.

 The only real downside to Sync.com is its somewhat clunky user interface and its mediocre upload and download speeds.
-There’s also no monthly billing option, but that shouldn’t be a problem if you’re just interested in the free plan.
 For more information about our favorite cloud storage provider, head over to our Sync.com review, which goes into much more detail.

 4. Google Drive